This post may contain affiliate links. Read the full disclosure here.

 Fabric plants pots were one of those trends that was MASSIVE for about three months and then…disappeared.

-I think it’s grand rise to power happened about three months before everyone started wanging on about semihydro, and leca was just more exciting.
+I think their grand rise to power happened about three months before everyone started wanging on about semihydro, and leca was just more exciting.

 I have nothing against fabric pots, but I like longevity in a plant pot.
 I can’t be doing with buying a load of gorgeous matching pots just to have them rot three years down the line.